×

 • Social connection lowers stress, improves mood and symptoms

-• Avoid Alcohol – It can disrupt sleep and exacerbate hot flashes
+• Avoid Alcohol – can disrupt sleep and exacerbate hot flashes

 Sources: